 Tyre chains are permitted only on 16 inch wheels.
-We recommend you consult a workshop.
+We recommend you consult your service partner.

 If the use of tyre chains is required after suffering a flat front tyre, fit the temporary spare wheel on the rear axle and transfer one of the rear wheels to the front axle.